 Our Data Protection Officer is Celyna Coughlan.
-She is responsible for all Data Protection matters for our Department and its Offices, including the Workplace Relations Commission (WRC), the Labour Court, Companies Registration Office (CRO), Registry of Friendly Societies (RFS) and the Intellectual Property Office of Ireland.
+She is responsible for all data protection matters for our department and its offices, including the Workplace Relations Commission (WRC), Labour Court, Companies Registration Office (CRO), Registry of Friendly Societies (RFS), Register of Beneficial Ownership (RBO) and the Intellectual Property Office of Ireland (IPOI).

 Contacting our Data Protection Officer